 When these open items in SAP are cleared with an exact amount, the system gives a clearing document number and a date of the clearing.

 In SAP, Customer Accounts and Vendor Accounts are automatically open item managed.
 If you want Other General Ledger accounts are to be opened item managed in SAP then the same configuration should be in place while creating the master data of GL in fs00 transaction.

 Clearing accounts, GR/IR Account, Payroll clearing account and bank sub-accounts (like check clearing) should be open item managed in SAP to get to know whether these transactions are already been completed.

 In large organization its very difficult to process open items as the transaction is huge.

 Manually Clearing Open Items in SAP

-In manual clearing you select each open items when the incoming payment related to that arrive and then the item is cleared.
+In manual clearing you select each open items in SAP when the incoming payment related to that arrive and then the item is cleared.
 When this occur systems creates a clearing document and enters the document number and clearing date in these open items.
-If the document is partially or cleared then system may generate additional document based on your customization.
+If the document is partially cleared then system may generate additional document based on your customization.